bvinicius/youtube-like-shortcut/README.md

 ### Usage

 In any youtube video, just press the key **Q** to like a video.
 There's no dislike shortcut because we only spread love :)

+#### Why the Q key?

+Because it's easy to press when only your left hand is over the keyboard.